fromage-fraser/dd-gui/README.md

   shape with a `vnum` identifier; the enemy hitpoint gauge uses either shape.
   Travel mode keeps the room summary visible as `Area` and `Type` on the first line, `Room` on the second, and `Room flags` on the third; empty visible flags are shown as `None`.
-The panel border moves through a slower, multi-step red pulse while fighting and briefly pulses brighter when entering a new room before returning to its regular colour.
+The panel border moves through a slower, smoothly graduated multi-step red pulse with an explicit black-to-red swell.
+The coloured underlay feathers toward black across each braid edge, keeping the glow softer than a solid rectangular strip. pulse while fighting and briefly pulses brighter when entering a new room before returning to its regular colour.
 When combat ends, the enemy image slowly fades to black, the next enemy or room image is rendered underneath, and the replacement fades back in.
 Shared edges with the map follow the combat colour as well, so the pulse remains continuous around the panel.
+  The braid and square joiners remain visible over that colour instead of turning into flat red strips during the pulse; the state colour is painted on a separate underlay so the texture cannot suppress it.
+During normal play, the area behind the links remains pure black.
+The enemy hitpoint gauge is combat-only and is explicitly hidden whenever the panel returns to travel mode, including after a package rebuild.
 - **Map:** the current room and surrounding map data.
 The embedded mapper has even internal padding, and its title is kept to one compact room/vnum line so northern rooms remain visible even when a room name is long.